 Finally, you’ll want to look at your metrics to evaluate your ROI.
 How much time have you spent pursuing success on each marketing channel?
 What benefit have you seen in return?
 Look at conversions; what percentage of people convert?
 What types of content perform best?
 Make sure you’re spending time on things that matter and rethink the ones that aren’t working.

-As we move into 2020, it’s important to have an informed understanding of marketing strategy and a clear set of goals to propel into the new year.
+As we move into next year, it’s important to have an informed understanding of marketing strategy and a clear set of goals to propel your team.
 With valuable information from these five steps in hand, you can inform your strategy to set your team up for success.

 Deborah Lackey is a manager at Logic20/20 with over 7 years of experience in process improvement, leadership, and digital marketing strategy.